 Bringing the Capabilities to Life

-Aside from making the inside/outside decision, CMOs must decide how best to manage these capabilities—centrally within the organization or distributed throughout the company at the business unit level.
+The CMO must decide how best to manage these capabilities—centrally within the organization or distributed throughout the company at the business unit level.
 The right approach is usually some combination of the two.
 The central function naturally houses the design of capabilities, selects and coordinates with outside vendors, and administers those marketing functions with particular scale advantages (e.g., search engine optimization or social listening).
 At the same time, certain capabilities need to reside at the business unit level if they are to be incorporated into the daily workflow of the business units—and the marketing function overall.

 For example, Procter & Gamble invests in scale marketing programs through center-led teams.
 Some of these scale programs—such as BrandSaver, e-Store, and Tremor—have their own general manager and P&Ls.
 The company also embeds specialized talent in the divisions and customer teams as a way to further integrate planning and execution processes.
 L’Oréal, by comparison, takes a more decentralized approach, building capabilities primarily at the level of divisions and customer teams.
 The company is willing to sacrifice scale to push talent closer to its brands, with fewer capabilities built and governed centrally.
 This decentralized structure is in keeping with the culture of greater competitiveness among brand teams at the company.